Causal Variance Decompositions for Measuring Health Inequalities: Discussion

 \section{Discussion}

-In this paper, we formulated an eight-way causal variance decomposition to quantify health inequalities specifically in the case of polytomous exposures and group membership.
-Our methodological contribution extends existing frameworks by isolating two novel components that capture disparities arising from differential access to care and variations in care received.
-Our decomposition offers meaningful insights into the sources of variability in care and outcomes, by helping to identify and quantify potential sources of inequalities and provide quantitative tools for targeting interventions to reduce disparities and improve health equity in healthcare systems.
+In this paper, we formulated a causal variance decomposition framework to quantify health inequalities specifically in the case of polytomous exposures and group membership.
+Our methodological contribution extends existing frameworks by isolating novel components that capture disparities arising from differential access to care and between-group variation in care received.
+Our decomposition offers meaningful insights into the sources of variability in care and outcomes, by helping to identify and quantify potential sources of inequalities and providing quantitative tools for targeting interventions to reduce disparities and improve health equity in healthcare systems.